Kim Campbell

 Avril Phaedra Douglas "Kim" Campbell (born March 10, 1947) is a Canadian politician who was the 19th prime minister of Canada from June to November 1993.
 Campbell is the first and only female prime minister of Canada.
 Prior to becoming the final Progressive Conservative (PC) prime minister, she was also the first woman to serve as minister of justice in Canadian history and the first woman to become minister of defence in a NATO member state.

 Campbell was first elected to the British Columbia Legislative Assembly as a member of the British Columbia Social Credit Party in 1986 before being elected to the House of Commons of Canada as a PC in 1988.
 Under Prime Minister Brian Mulroney, she occupied numerous cabinet positions including minister of justice and attorney general, minister of veterans affairs and minister of national defence from 1990 to 1993.
-Campbell became the new prime minister in June 1993 after Mulroney resigned in the wake of declining popularity.
+Campbell became the new prime minister in June 1993 after winning the Progressive Conservative leadership election following Mulroney's resignation in the wake of declining popularity.
 In the 1993 Canadian federal election in October of that year, the Progressive Conservatives were decimated, losing all but two seats from a previous majority, with Campbell losing her own.
 Her 132-day premiership is the third-shortest in Canadian history.
 (Note: See List of prime ministers of Canada.
 The two prime ministers with shorter times in office were Charles Tupper in 1896 and John Turner in 1984.
 Arthur Meighen also served a shorter time in 1926, but his total time was longer including his first term in 1920–1921.)

 Campbell was also the first baby boomer to hold the office, as well as the only prime minister born in British Columbia.
 She was the chairperson for the Canadian Supreme Court advisory board.